Socialist Party | Print

 The Stern report in 2006 concluded that climate change was "a result of the greatest market failure the world has seen".
 Whether it is deliberate destruction or dismissive inaction, the experience of modern-day society can be summed up in two words - capitalism destroys.

-This system's faultlines were blown open in the minds of millions by the economic crisis of 2007-08.
-The decades since have shown that when the rich fail, workers and young people pay the price.
+This system's faultlines were blown open in the minds of millions by the economic crisis of 2007-08, which showed that when the rich fail, workers and young people pay the price.

 In the decade since, we've seen that lesson lead to a search for a solution, and the re-emergence of left-wing politicians such as Jeremy Corbyn in Britain.